 Temporality allows the formation of structure.
-The temporal dimension allows for the before/after distinction, which in turn allows for comparison.
-A unit of meaning is only meaningful within this temporal dimension–the experience of before and after.
+The temporal dimension enables the before/after distinction, which in turn allows for comparison.
+A unit of meaning is only meaningful within the temporal, factual, or social dimension.
 An event alone, such as the sound a gunshot, cannot be meaningful in itself.
 The event only gains meaning, or enters a meaningful structure, because there was a pre-existing meaningful structure (or memory) and there is an expectation of subsequent, related events.
 The gun shot also startles, unless we are firing the gun or otherwise expecting the sound.
-If the sound doesn’t startle, that’s probably because it was part of an expectational structure, which just means that it was expected.
+If the sound doesn’t startle, that’s because it was expected.
 And expectations are structures.

-This temporal factor also applies to other autopoietic systems.
+The temporal dimension also applies to other autopoietic systems.
 For instance, function systems operate at different speeds.
 The mass media system works very quickly in comparison to other systems, particularly law, education, and science.
 The economy also works fast.

 Luhmann goes on to write,

 All operations in coupled systems are only events that are over as soon as they occur.
 They must therefore produce the difference from the environment through a sequence of matching operations.
 This requires memories specific to systems. . . .
 Every system therefore projects synchronization with other systems and similarity of other-referential matters into the world, although there are neither checks nor any meta-guarantees for agreement.
 (65)